The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 Reversing the test (with reverse sweep strokes) is even quicker and doesn’t even take 4 strokes to turn in a complete circle.
 Of course there are even faster methods of turning your board (like a pivot turn), but with maneuverability like this you hardly even need it!

 In our 10-stroke tracking test we paddle toward a distant target then take 10 strokes on a single side of the board and measure the difference between the original target and the board’s new course using a sighting compass.
-The Diatom CX deviated off course an average of 32° in our testing.
-That, unfortunately, puts it at the bottom of the list for tracking performance that we’ve tested.
+The Diatom CX deviated off course an average of 23° in our testing.
+That’s a big improvement from last year’s 32° result.

 Sea Gods is one of the few paddle board companies that believes in their iSUPs so much that they offer a lifetime warranty against manufacturing defects.
 They also offer a repair service for non-manufacturing issues that may arise.
 Additionally, Sea Gods warranties all of their accessories for 1 year.
 This includes their paddles, pumps, fins, leashes, and more.
 Lastly, if you do decide that the Diatom Ten6 CX isn’t right for you, there is a 30-day return period, less shipping and a 10% restocking fee.
 If you do have any questions or concerns you can easily reach Sea Gods via their website, email, phone, or social media.